 Many banks charge around $3 per transaction.
 If you’re only making a couple of transactions a month, the fees are less significant, but as the transaction volume increases, they add up.
 Some service providers charge subscription fees, which can reach $40 a month – so that’s also something to consider.

 ACH payments normally take 3 days to process.
-If for some reason you need to expedite your payment and use a same/next day ACH, banks and certain service providers may charge between $6-$10 per transaction, regardless of the amount.
+If for some reason you need to expedite your payment and use a same/next day ACH, banks and certain service providers may charge up to $30 per transaction, regardless of the amount.
 Others may charge a percentage of the transaction.
 Check the availability and price of the expedited payment options when choosing your service provider.

 When it comes to fees, the differences between service providers can amount to hundreds, and even thousands of dollars a year, depending on your transaction volume.
-There are service providers that offer free ACH transfers, and no subscription fees, so make sure to compare the different services in terms of cost, before making your decision.
+So, make sure to compare the different services in terms of cost, before making your decision.